 You may decide to opt for a placement year, where you develop your professional skills and build a network of business contacts.
 A placement year can give you a career advantage by showing future employers that you are a dedicated and experienced professional.

-The Essex Business School Placements Manager can offer bespoke support throughout the process of researching, applying and interviewing for placements.
+The Student Development Team can offer bespoke support throughout the process of researching, applying and interviewing for placements.
 However, it is your responsibility to apply, prepare for and secure your own role.
 Most recently, our students have gained placements with organisations such as BMW, Samsung and Cummins.

 You learn from academics and industry practitioners whose research continues to have a real-world impact.
 Many of our highly qualified and enthusiastic team are published in world-leading journals and publications.

 Dr Silvia Gaia, Lecturer in Accounting at Essex Business School, researches the fields of Corporate Governance, financial and social-environmental reporting.
 She has publications in academic journals such as Accounting, Auditing and Accountability Journal, British Accounting Review, Journal of Business Ethics and International Business Review.

 Our staff embed the latest research into your course, so you learn about real-world issues affecting accounting right now.